Guy ropes, guy lines, “guying a tent”. You keep hearing these phrases, but what is a guy line?

 Which Knot Should I Use?

-It’s helpful to tie two half hitches when attaching the guy line to the guy loops and a taut-line hitch when connecting it to the stakes.
+It’s helpful to tie two half hitches when attaching the tent guy line to the guy loops and a taut-line hitch when connecting it to the stakes.
 This way, the knot at the top stays stable, and the knot at the stakes is adjustable without loosening.

-What if I Don’t Have Tent Stakes?
+How to guy out a tent I Don’t Have Tent Stakes?

 If you don’t have tent stakes or the ground is too soft to hold the stakes in, you can tie the ends of your guylines to rocks, logs, or anything else that will hold it down.
 While tent stakes are the most secure way to tie down a tent, you can use whatever nature provides.